 Read by Natasha.
 Duration 14.18

 Of all the thieves and highway robbers who have ever lived, by far the politest was Robin Hood.
 He liked to entertain those he robbed as guests in his own home.
-And although his home was a rough camp in Green Wood, which was the thickest and darkest part of Sherwood forest, his table was always heavy with rich food and wine.
+Although his home was a rough camp in Greenwood, which was in the thickest and darkest part of Sherwood forest.
+His table was always heavy with rich food and wine.
 He was very choosy about those whom he invited to his lair.
-He only liked to rob the best sort of people – nobles, knights, barons, and leading figures of the church.
-He treated his victims with such great courtesy and hospitality, that afterwards some of them said that it had been a privilege to have robbed by Robin Hood.
+He only liked to rob the best sort of people; nobles, knights, barons, and leading figures of the church.
+He treated his victims with such great courtesy and hospitality that afterwards some of them said that it had been a privilege to have been robbed by Robin Hood.

-One day, Robin and his men had been out shooting game in the King’s Forest.
-It was this habit that had made them outlaws in the first place – for for the King’s brother, John, had declared that all the forests belonged to him – and anyone who hunted there without his permission would face severe punishment.
+One day Robin and his men had been out shooting game in the King’s forest.
+It was this habit that had made them outlaws in the first place – for the King’s brother, John, had declared that all the forests belonged to him – and anyone who hunted there without his permission would face severe punishment.
 King Richard himself would not have deprived the foresters of food, but he was away fighting wars overseas.
-And while he was away, his brother John ruled England with cruelty and injustice.
+While he was away, his brother John ruled England with cruelty and injustice.

 Little John’s real name was John Little, but everyone called him Little John because he was so huge.
 He was six foot five inches tall and as broad as a tree.
 He was Robin’s most trusted partner in crime, and feared nothing and nobody – not even Robin.
 Although he was hungry, he agreed to go and find a guest.
-He took two of the best men – Will Scarlet and Much the Miller’s son, and went up to the highway to wait for a suitable guest to come along.
+He took two of the best men – Will Scarlet and Much the miller’s son.
+They went up to the highway to wait for a suitable guest to come along.

 The road was quiet and they waited an hour or more for a suitable victim.
-At last a Knight came riding down the road.
-As he drew near they saw that he was lost in thought, and that there was a look of great sadness on his face.
+At last a knight came riding down the road.
+As he drew near they saw that he was lost in thought, and there was a look of great sadness on his face.
 The three men jumped out and pointed their arrows at his chest.
-Their long bows were so powerful that they could easily pass through any armoured breast plate or chain-mail.
+Their long bows were so powerful that they could easily pass through any armoured breast plate or chain mail.

-“Welcome to Green Wood Gentle Sir Knight, all ours is yours.”.
-They washed their hands together in the stream, and then they dined on pheasant, trout, cuts of venison, and barley bread, and swilled it down with plenty of red wine.
+“Welcome to Greenwood gentle Sir Knight, all ours is yours.”
+They washed their hands together in the stream, and then they dined on pheasant, trout, cuts of venison, and barley bread, then swilled it down with plenty of red wine.